 If some of these warning signs are present, and you are beginning to question your client’s ability to make choices and decisions, do not scare yourself and other family members into thinking that these are the early stages of dementia.
 Overreacting and jumping to conclusions create communication friction and unfounded anxiety.

 Open Up a Dialogue with Elderly Family Members

-Based upon your observations, if you have concluded that elder care issued demand immediate attention, it’s time to take the next step and talk about it.
+Based upon your observations, if you have concluded that eldercare issues demand immediate attention, it’s time to take the next step and talk about it.
 But “let the caregiver beware”.
 You are about to enter a potential minefield.
 Without knowing the most effective ways to initiate these very sensitive conversations with your elderly family members, the probability of them telling you to mind your own business or telling you everything is fine when it is not, is almost guaranteed.
 A large majority of the time having in-home senior care tends to do the job, it allows for the resident to have their independence, and also they are kept safe and social.
 However, in serious cases, the homeowner can no longer stay in their home and this is where steps need to be taken to ensure that no problems occur for your relative or yourself.

 Many older people are incapable of running their own lives and homes, but often are reluctant to admit they need help.
-Failing eyesight, memory lapses, confusion, fatigue, sadness, drug and other substance abuses and appetite changes can account for a diminished ability to manage a home.
+Failing eyesight, memory lapses, confusion, fatigue, sadness, drug and other substance abuses, and appetite changes can account for a diminished ability to manage a home.
 There are definite signs that indicate some kind of assistance may be necessary.
 This may mean that setting them up with a rehab program is the way to go.
 Contacting such clinics as West Coast Recovery Centers to get them started on the right path, so they can get the help they so desperately need.